 - Marinate the bhetki fillets with lemon juice, black pepper and salt, keep aside for 15 minutes.

-- Blitz the onion, green chilies and coriander leaves to a fine paste.
+- Blitz the onion, garlic, ginger, green chilies and coriander leaves to a fine paste.

-- Add the ginger paste, garlic paste and the above onion-chilli-coriander paste to the fish fillets,coat the fish fillets evenly.
+- Add the paste to the fish fillets,coat the fish fillets evenly.
 Keep aside for at least 3-4 hours, even better overnight.

-- Spread half of the breadcrumbs on a flat plate (lets call it A).
+- Spread the bread crumbs on a flat plate (lets call it A).
 And the other half on another flat plate (lets call it B).

 - Again dip in the whipped egg wash and coat it with the breadcrumbs on Plate B. Press the crumbed fillet gently to ensure it is coated evenly on all sides.
 Press ligthly from all the side to straighten.
 Shake off any extra crumbs.